cmgoffena13/DE-Capstone-Portfolio-2/README.md

 To view the web articles I had to add what are called `annotations` to the grafana graph, effectively marking important events on the stock graph.

 ## Thoughts
 One aspect of this project that I would do differently is try and separate the flink processing from the website and move it all into its own folder to separate dependencies.
 I would also split up the flink job into multiple jobs.
+That way the producers and consumers are separated and can scale as needed.

 ## Conclusion
 Developing a streaming solution is incredibly complex, but highly satisfying when it works.
 I learned a lot while debugging this project; Having little to no exposure of Kafka, Flink, InfluxDB, and Grafana forced me to really challenge myself to move the project forward.